 You can also add a short paragraph to the Code and Data Availability section in your paper:

 At least a few days before you submit the paper for peer review or as a preprint is the best time to request a CODECHECK.
 This will ensure that what you submit produces the output reported in the paper.
 Of course, you can contact me at any time while you are working on the analysis.
 Please be aware that the CODECHECK might become outdated if you change the analysis during the peer review process.
 A CODECHECK can also be done after your paper is accepted and before it gets published.
 However, reviewers would not be able to consider the CODECHECK during peer review.
 Moreover, this would be bad timing for surprises, such as severe issues in the code that could have been found earlier.
-A CODECHECK after publication is, in theory possible, but not recommended since a (positive or negative) CODECHECK result cannot be considered in the published article.
+A CODECHECK after publication is possible, but again, a (positive or negative) CODECHECK result cannot be considered in the published article (unless the journal allows to edit the paper).

 The whole process sounds like a lot of work?
 Don't worry!
 If you are running out of time, just write a bit of documentation, including a few instructions on how to run the workflow, all else I will do.
 All I need is access to the manuscript, the source code, and the dataset.
 If you want to speed up the process, please create a so-called Research Compendium.
 The idea behind the research compendium is to create a folder that includes all materials necessary to reproduce the results.
 These materials include the manuscript, the datasets, and the source code.
 These three components can be combined in a notebook based on the concept of literate programming.
-Two famous examples are Jupyter Notebooks for the programming language Python and R Markdown for R. Last but not least, do not forget to add a license.
+Two famous examples are Jupyter Notebooks for the programming language Python and R Markdown for R. Ideally, your code is available on GitHub or GitLab allowing me to fork the project and create a merge request to your repository.
+Last but not least, do not forget to add a license.
 If you are not sure which license to use, don’t hesitate to ask me for help.

 CODECHECK inventor Stephen Eglen did a CODECHECK on a COVID19 sumilation (a Nature paper for those who care).